 With the myriad of root causes that are out there, an elimination approach might suit us very well.

 Some of the main causes will be explained, and we'll get you going on how you can fix it for yourselves.

 This talk will place emphasis on leveraging external free community tools to assess the state of the data model, and go further on fixing the groundworks of your solution.

 Attendees should note that is not a DAX Deep Dive class, before wandering in :-)

-Benni is an Enterprise Data Architect, with a sole focus on the Microsoft Data & AI Platform.
+Benni is a Program Manager in the Power BI Customer Advisory Team at Microsoft.
 Aspiring to be top notch in his field, through continuous personal development, on both technical and soft skills.
 He strives for maximum results in his projects using team play, communication, thinking outside of the box, and (endless) motivation.
 Benni is always ready to tackle the unknown, or pick up fresh ideas to broaden his range.
 Building on past experiences, he continuously tries to find new, more efficient ways of obtaining results, and improving the process along the way.

 Loving (almost) every day of it, he’s fascinated by the value of data, sometimes flabbergasted by the lack of awareness, and intrigued by the endless possibilities whilst discovering new ways of looking at data.
 He thrives on unfolding new insights for customers whilst using an open and transparent communication.

 On a daily basis he turns (large amounts) of coffee into insights for customers, and references witty British comedy, lame dad jokes, and obscure facts way too often.
 Overly enthusiastic about anything data related, he’s trying hard to keep up with all things new and shiny.